antdimot/devops/powershell/json/README.md

-# Powershell Scripts

-## Expand-JsonFile
+# Expand-JsonFile
 This small script is able to resolve cross json property reference.

 Example:

 Into the data folder there are three json files:

-- customers.json (which contains a set of customer)
+- [customers.json](data/customers.json) contains a set of customers
-- products.json (which contains a set of product)
+- [products.json](data/products.json) contains a set of products
-- orders.json (which contains a set of order)
+- [orders](data/orders.json) contains a set of orders

-The *orders.json* has some property (product and customer) needs to be calculated by evaluate a reference expression:
+The *orders.json* has some properties (product and customer) needs to be calculated by evaluate a reference expression:

 ```json
 // orders.json